Shrinivas Kulkarni

-Shrinivas Ramchandra Kulkarni (born 4 October 1956) is a US-based astronomer born and raised in India.
+Shrinivas Ramchandra Kulkarni (born 4 October 1956) is an Indian American astronomer.
 He is a professor of astronomy and planetary science at the California Institute of Technology (Caltech), and was the director of the Caltech Optical Observatory (COO), overseeing the Palomar and Keck among other telescopes.
-He is the recipient of a number of awards and honours.

 Early life and education

 Shrinivas Ramchandra Kulkarni was born on 4 October 1956 in the small town of Kurundwad in Maharashtra, into a Hindu family.
 His father, Dr. R. H. Kulkarni, was a surgeon based in Hubballi and his mother, Vimala Kulkarni, was a home-maker.
 He is one of four children and has three sisters, Sunanda Kulkarni, Sudha Murthy (educator, author, philanthropist and wife of one of the co-founders of Infosys) and Jaishree Deshpande (wife of Gururaj Deshpande).

 Kulkarni and his sisters grew up in Hubballi, Karnataka, and received their schooling at local schools there.
 He obtained his MS in applied physics from the Indian Institute of Technology, Delhi in 1978 and his PhD from the University of California, Berkeley in 1983.